AdobeDocs/journey-optimizer-learn.en/help/mobile-learning-hub/foundation-for-marketers.md

 Learn how to confidently plan, build, and manage effective mobile campaigns within Adobe Journey Optimizer.
 Understand the unique features and limitations of mobile channels like push and in-app messaging, and content cards how to respect user consent while maximizing engagement, and how to measure and optimize campaigns for the best possible results — all with practical, actionable guidance to get started quickly and grow mobile success over time.

-### 1. Understand Mobile Channels
+## 1. Understand and configure mobile messages

-Understand which mobile channels Journey Optimizer supports and how to use them.
+Understand which mobile channels Journey Optimizer supports and how to configure and send messages using these channels.

 >[!VIDEO](https://video.tv.adobe.com/v/3426021?quality=12&learn=on){transcript=true}